 This January, we’re taking an in-depth look at the why and how of simplicity with the A-Z of Simple Living.
 If you want to make 2015 the year you create a simpler, slower life, why not join us?

-Firstly, let me apologise for the ‘x’.
-It turns out it’s insanely difficult to come up with a word beginning with ‘x’ that made sense for the Simple Living series (xylophone? x-ray?)
-If you can think of a good one, let me know in the comments and I will include it in the upcoming ‘A-Z of Simple Living’ book.
+(Firstly, let me apologise for the ‘x’.
+Turns out it’s difficult to come up with a word beginning with ‘x’ that made sense for this series (xylophone? x-ray?)
+If you can think of a good one, let me know in the comments!)

 Fear holds us back in our efforts to simplify – don’t you think?